my-language-skills/books4languages-root-child-theme-for-pressbooks/README.md

 ## Description

 With use of this child theme you will receive all the Books for languages front end modifications.
-The child theme require Mac Luga annd other specifical plugins for some specifical situations.
+The child theme requires pressbooks-book theme (McLuhan) installed and other plugins for the activation of all the features.

 ## Installation